lwainright/upstreampstapp/README.md

 ## 💙 Built for First Responders, By First Responders

-Upstream Approach is designed by a paramedic who understands the unique challenges of the job.
-Built with input from peer support specialists, mental health professionals, and first responders across disciplines.
+Upstream Approach is designed by a paramedic with nearly 30 years in EMS who understands the unique challenges of the job.

 **Upstream of the crisis.
 Every time.**